demisto/content-docs/docs/concepts/demisto-sdk.md

 ### validate

-Use this command to make sure your `.yml`, `.json` and `.md` files are up to Cortex XSOAR standards.
+Use this command to make sure your `.yml`, `.json` and `.md` files are up to Cortex XSOAR or Cortex XSIAM standards.

 #### Examples and Use Cases